zerorisc/expo-otbn-pqc/hw/ip/otbn/README.md

       <td>RW</td>
       <td><a name="kmac-msg">KMAC_MSG</a></td>
       <td>
-        The kmac msg to send over AppIntf.
+        The kmac message data to send over the AppIntf.
-        A byte mask is applied to the msg from the kmac_partial_write WSR value before being written into the internal MSG FIFO.
+        A byte mask is applied to the message from the kmac_partial_write WSR value before being written into the internal MSG FIFO.
       </td>
     </tr>
     <tr>